'Matrix day one' is a tribute opening title sequence.

 I wrote down a super short script, then started sketching a rough storyboard.
 I wanted to have an idea of the framing but I didn't want to decide already on the objects and props, as I wanted to see what was working best with the Redshift lighting, so I left the drawings quite unfinished.

 I put together a rough animatic, to get an idea of the timing of each shot and the title card, along with some sound track options.
-I wanted to keep it simple yet effective, trying to have the titles as the main focus of the sequence.
+I wanted to keep it simple yet effective, trying to have the

 Then I started populating the 3d scene with objects to match the arrangement I had in mind when sketching.